pedroedu06/pedroedu06/README.md

 Hello!
 My name is Pedro Eduardo, and I'm currently pursuing a degree in Software Engineering, currently in my third semester.
 While my primary focus is front-end development, I enjoy exploring various other aspects of programming.
 In this repository, you'll find a collection of my projects, ranging from practical challenges to study-based experiments.

 ## 🎯 Current Role
--Front-end Developer
+- Front-end Developer

 ## 🎓 Education
-Software Engineering (UCB)
+- 🎓 Software Engineering (UCB)

 ## 🌐 Let's Connect
 - LinkedIn: https://www.linkedin.com/in/pedro-eduardo-dev/